richmoolah/microprojects/grid-crawler/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Thanks to python-chess for creating a FEN engine that I could use to visualize microprojects!
+Thanks to CLRS for providing the algorithm for Dijkstra's, BFS, and DFS.

 <p align="right">(<a href="#top">back to top</a>)</p>